FDIC Logo

 What happens when a deposit account owner is deceased?

 During a time of loss, Marcus is here to help with information you need and important steps you should take when the owner of a deposit account passes away.
 See below for information for joint account owners, beneficiaries and executors, including directions for documents you’ll need to complete and return to us.
 We’ve included links to download some documents and others must be provided by you.
+(Note: Any documents you provide will not be returned to you.)

-If you have any questions or need help with this process, please give us a call toll-free at 1-855-730-SAVE (1-855-730-7283) Monday to Friday, 8 am – 10 pm, or Saturday to Sunday, 9 am – 7 pm ET.
+If you have any questions or need help with this process, please give us a call at 1-855-730-7283, 24 hours a day, 7 days a week.

 Follow these steps for the information and documents you’ll need.